Zion Narrows Top Down Backpacking Guide

 Solitude

-Unlike starting at the bottom (Temple of Sinawava), where the first couple of miles from the trailhead are as crowded as a New York subway but the scenery is immediately gorgeous, hiking top down delivers untold dividends in solitude along with mile after mile of sheer jaw-dropping beauty.
+Starting at the bottom (Temple of Sinawava), the first few miles from the trailhead are as crowded as a New York subway.
+Still, the scenery is immediately gorgeous.
+Hiking top-down delivers untold dividends in solitude along with mile after mile of sheer jaw-dropping beauty.

 Itinerary

-Mile 6.45 –Here’s where the constricting walls give the Narrows its eponymous name as the route begins to traverse river and riverbank.
+Here’s where the constricting walls give the Narrows its eponymous name as the route traverses river and riverbank.
 In places here in the Upper Narrows, you can reach out and touch both walls of the narrowing gorge.
 The route here mostly only requires short fords and follows a well-defined trail along the riverbank.

-Mile 8.66 – Just upstream of this mileage, you’ll work your way around a sketchy feeling traverse by a cascading waterfall, and then finally arrive at the confluence of Deep Creek, one of the North Fork of the Virgin River’s most significant tributaries and where water levels and CFS increase.
+Just upstream of this mileage, you’ll work your way around a sketchy traverse by a cascading waterfall and then finally arrive at the confluence of Deep Creek, one of the North Fork of the Virgin River’s most significant tributaries and where water levels and CFS increase.
 The water volume, in fact, increases about three-fold.
-This means deeper crossings, and more challenging currents.
+This means deeper crossings and more challenging currents.

-Mile 10.68 – Just below the confluence of Goose Creek, things get even more challenging.
-Expect a slower pace as pools deepen, detours steepen and slick down climbs impede speedy foot travel.
+Just below the confluence of Goose Creek, things get even more challenging.
+Expect a slower pace as pools deepen, detours steepen, and slick down climbs impede speedy foot travel.

-Mile 11.31 – You’ve arrived at Big Spring.
-From this point on, until you reach Orderville Canyon confluence two miles later, you’re in the water continually, sometimes up to your chest and, sometimes possibly swimming.
+You’ve arrived at Big Spring.
+From this point on, until you reach Orderville Canyon confluence two miles later, you’re continually in the water, sometimes up to your chest and sometimes swimming.
 This is easily the most dangerous part of the hike.
-There are few high ground escapes here.
+There are few high-ground escapes here.

-Mile 13.33 –Orderville Gulch, Mystery Canyon and Zion Stadium are where you’ll start seeing more sunlight along with hordes of day hikers.
+Orderville Gulch, Mystery Canyon, and Zion Stadium are where you’ll start seeing more sunlight and hordes of day hikers.
 The steady uptick of people will continue to increase as you get closer to the exit at the Temple of Sinawava trailhead.
-The good/bad news is the level dirt trail gets a lot easier, and faster as you near the end of your adventure.
+The good/bad news is that the level dirt trail gets a lot easier and faster as you near the end of your adventure.

 Getting To the Trailhead

 Chamberlain’s Ranch Trailhead (also known as the Zion Narrows Upper Trailhead) is a 1.5-hour drive from inside the park and the end of the road at the Temple of Sinawava trailhead.
+The trailhead is not inside the park, so the park’s shuttle system doesn’t run there.
 To get there, drive 2.5 miles east on Route 9 from Zion National Park’s East Entrance.
-Take a left on the paved route that goes north and continue 18 miles to a bridge that crosses the North Fork of the Virgin River.
+Take a left on the paved route that goes north and continue 18 miles to a bridge crossing the Virgin River’s North Fork.
 The route starts out paved but switches to gravel along the way.
 Just past the bridge, turn left and drive .25 miles to Chamberlain’s Ranch Gate.
 You may need to open it, and if so, be sure to close it behind you.
 We don’t want to let the cows out.
 Drive another half-mile in and park just before the road crosses the river.

-Sedans can usually make it out to the ranch in dry weather, but things can get dodgy fast when the rain falls.
-The unpaved road gets very slick with mud.
-Snow closes the road out to the ranch entirely in winter.
+Sedans can usually make it to the ranch in dry weather, but things can get dodgy fast when rain falls.
+The unpaved road becomes very slick with mud, and snow closes the road entirely in winter.

 Shuttle Options